-The DFG research training group aims at establishing mutually shared methodological pathways to topics in life sciences and life writing related to boundary experiences of human life.
+The DFG research training group "Life Sciences - Life Writing" is a joint research project by the Johannes Gutenberg-University Mainz and the University Medical Center Mainz.
+It aims at establishing mutually shared methodological pathways to topics in life sciences and life writing related to boundary experiences of human life.
 It proceeds from the hypothesis that life sciences and biomedicine on the one hand and the humanities and cultural sciences on the other hand approach the same subject of man in his life-world from different angles.
 If we assume that life sciences and life writing can each be understood as a specific set of narrative practices, in which the significance of explanations and models depend to a large degree on the ways in which empirical data, explanations, and experiences are narrativized, what emerges then is an approach for establishing common methodological perspectives on man in his life-world.

 March 2022: Best Presentation Award for GRK-Fellow Jasmin Glock

 Jasmin Glock received the Best Presentation Award by the XVI.
 International Conference on Disability and Media in Miami.
 Her presentation "Disability Representation in Children's Programs: A Critical Analysis of Nickolodeon's Avatar" convinced the jury who praised it as an "outstanding work".
 The conference presentation is part of Jasmin Glock's PhD research on "Diseases and Disabilities in North-American Gothic Fiction".
 Congratulations, Jasmin!

 February 2022: Postdoctoral Fellow Junior Scholar Award for GRK-Fellow Fabian Hennig

 Fabian Hennig received the Postdoctoral Fellow Junior Scholar Award for his presentation at Reproductive Ethics Conference in Texas.